Are Dockless Bikes a Cybersecurity Threat?

 Some U.S. companies that have attempted to operate in China, such as Google and Uber, have found the costs and compromises of the government’s stringent data-sharing and censorship requirements too great to stay in the market.
 In the U.S., companies often resist such requests by the government.
 A company like Apple can rely on the justice system to spurn, for example, the FBI’s request to gain access to an iPhone belonging to the San Bernardino shooter.
 Currently, the Supreme Court is weighing whether police departments should be able to track suspects through phone activity.

-“By and large, the U.S. has warrants and restraints on what [private information] the government has access to,” said Samir Jain, the former senior director of cybersecurity policy for the National Security Council and a current partner at the international law firm Jones Day.
+“By and large, the U.S. has warrants and restraints on what [private information] the government has access to,” said Samir Jain, the former senior director of cybersecurity policy for the National Security Council and a current partner at the international law firm, Jones Day.
 “In China, there is much less control.”

 To be clear, there is no evidence to date of dockless bikesharing companies opening up customer data to any government, with the exception of Mobike sharing data with Chinese city officials to help guide transportation planning.
 Responding via email, a Mobike representative said, “Mobike does not share or disclose any personal data to any third party without the users’ consent or in any way that is non-compliant with local data protection laws.
 Mobike prioritizes user privacy, and any data collected is anonymized before sharing with local, U.S. cities."